MicrosoftDocs/power-platform/power-platform/admin/manage-encryption-key.md

 > - Exchange (Server-side sync)
 >
 > Note the following:
-> - The self-manage the database encryption key feature must be turned on by Microsoft for your tenant before you can use the feature.
+> - The self-manage database encryption key feature must be turned on by Microsoft for your tenant before you can use the feature.
 > - To use the data encryption management features for an environment, the environment must be created *after* the self-manage the database encryption key feature is turned on by Microsoft.
 > - Encryption key management cannot be applied to environments that have data stored in [File](/powerapps/maker/common-data-service/types-of-fields#file-fields) and [Image](/powerapps/maker/common-data-service/types-of-fields#image-fields) fields.
 > - A majority of existing environments have file and log stored in non-Azure SQL databases.
 These environments cannot be opted in to self-managed encryption key.
 Only new environments (once you signed up for this program) can be enabled with self-managed encryption key.